dhgutteridge/Brew-Distance/README.rst

 python-Levenshtein_ and weighted-levenshtein_.

+The Wikipedia `edit distance <https://en.wikipedia.org/wiki/Edit_distance>`_ article is a good starting point to learn more about edit distance algorithms in general, and various enhancements that can be made to them.

-A good article that discusses optimizations and character weightings is `Beyond StringUtils.getLevenstheinDistance <http://bend-ing.blogspot.ca/2008/06/beyond-stringutilsgetlevensteindistance.html?m=1>`_.
+Another good article that discusses optimizations and character weightings is `Beyond StringUtils.getLevenstheinDistance <http://bend-ing.blogspot.ca/2008/06/beyond-stringutilsgetlevensteindistance.html?m=1>`_.
 It offers ideas for improving the basic Brew edit distance algorithm.